 What statistics or accomplishments have the Hall of Fame voters deemed to be most important?
 This question can be answered using a technique called logistic regression.
 The logistic regression model is a binary response model where the response is classified as either a "success" (in this case, being elected to the Hall of Fame) or a "failure" (not being elected to the Hall of Fame).
 One or more predictor variables are selected and the resulting model can be used to predict the probability of a success given certain values of the predictor(s).

 The parameter estimates given in the previous section can be used to obtain the predicted probability of Hall of Fame election for a particular player.
-I will go through an example using Jo Jo White.
-Find the values of the seven predictor variables for White, multiply them by the coefficients given in the table above, and find the sum of the products:
+We'll go through an example using Tony Parker following the 2013-14 season.
+Find the values of the five predictor variables for Parker, multiply them by the coefficients given in the table above, and find the sum of the products:

 To find the predicted probability of Hall of Fame election, do the following:

-Based on Jo Jo White's statistics and accomplishments, the probability that he has been elected to the Hall of Fame is 0.845.
+Based on Tony Parker's statistics and accomplishments, the probability that he will be elected to the Hall of Fame, as it stands now, is 93.8%